tberk/eksisozluk-bex/README.md

 ## English Summary

 This project, called "Ekşi Sözlük Entry Silici" (Ekşi Sözlük Entry Deleter), is designed to help users of Ekşi Sözlük (a popular Turkish social platform similar to Reddit) to delete their entries individually or in bulk easily.
 It has been developed using the WebExtension Vite Starter template.
 The extension queues the entries you want to delete and automatically deletes one entry every 30 seconds, as the Ekşi Sözlük administration only allows one entry to be deleted every 30 seconds.
-Also, it supports queuing up all entries of the user to be deleted.

 The extension can be installed from the [Chrome Web Store](https://chrome.google.com/webstore/detail/ek%C5%9Fis%C3%B6zl%C3%BCk-entry-silici/mmomeigkfemlkoibogenkdijibpdjnpi).
-The link for the Firefox version will be added later.